 DataSource This is an optional link to another dataset that can be referenced for some or all of the values required by a parameterised query.
 Can be viewed as a more general version of the MasterSource property in a TIBTable.
-ForcedRefresh In an updateable query, this forces each row to be refreshed automatically from the database after it is inserted or updated.
+ForcedRefresh In an updateable query, this forces each row to be refreshed automatically from the database after it is updated.
 Useful for updating computed fields (from the database) and the results that may result from database triggers.
-Note: An Update/Insert query with a RETURNING clause may be more efficient as it avoids a full select query.
-Note: The AfterRefresh event is not trigged by a ForcedRefresh.
-Use the AfterPost handler instead.
 GeneratorField In an updateable query specifies the automatic setting of a field from a Firebird generator when a new row is appended to the dataset.
 See 6.6.3.
 Params The list of parameters extracted from a parameterised query.
 SQL The query SQL provided as a string list.
 UpdateObject A reference to an optional TIBUpdateObject (see 6.6)